vasilvalkov/CSharp-Part-1/Topics/03. Operators-and-Expressions/slides/README.md

 <!-- attr: { showInPresentation:'True' } -->
 # Type Conversions – _Example_
 - _Example_ of implicit and explicit conversions:
-- _Note_: Explicit conversion may be used even if not required by the compiler

 ```cs
 float heightInMeters = 1.74f; // Explicit conversion